derekjanni/hallmonitor/README.md

 `hallmonitor` is a configuration-based tool for integration testing your APIs!
 No more manual clicking or pasting Auth tokens into Postman!
 Instead, just fill out your configuration files and go.

 ## How to..
-- Install with `python setup.py install`
+- Install with `pip install hallmonitor`
 - Fire up `examples/helloworld/api.py`
 - `hallmonitor -f examples/helloworld/config.yaml`
 - Observe!